Menu Close

 eating disorders

-People living with eating disorders come in all shapes and sizes.
+Individuals with eating disorders come in all shapes and sizes.
 Some people may be underweight, but others can be at a normal or higher weight.
-The internal struggles and behaviours may not be evident from outward appearance alone.
+The internal struggles and behaviours associated with eating disorders may not be evident from outward appearance alone.

-Help us to break down the stigma and myths surrounding eating disorders by sharing our posts on social media.
-By sharing facts instead of myths, you will help to break down stigma and enable more people who are impacted by eating disorders to access the support they need.
+By sharing facts instead of myths, you will help to break down stigma and enable more people who are impacted by eating disorders to access the support they need, when they need it and in a way which works best for them.

 support